Aimee Mann

 Mann was born in Richmond, Virginia, and studied at Berklee College of Music in Boston, Massachusetts.
 In the 1980s, after playing with the Young Snakes and Ministry, she co-founded the new wave band 'Til Tuesday and wrote their top-ten single "Voices Carry" (1985).
 'Til Tuesday released three albums and disbanded in 1990 when Mann left to pursue a solo career.

-Mann's first two solo albums, Whatever (1993) and I'm with Stupid (1995), earned positive reviews but low sales, placing Mann in conflict with her record company, Geffen.
-She achieved wider recognition for her contributions to the soundtrack for the Paul Thomas Anderson film Magnolia (1999).
-Her song "Save Me" was nominated for the Academy Award for Best Original Song and the Grammy Award for Best Female Pop Vocal.
-Mann left Geffen and released her third album, Bachelor No. 2, on her own label, SuperEgo Records, in 2000.
+Mann's first two solo albums, Whatever (1993) and I'm with Stupid (1995), earned positive reviews but low sales.
+She achieved wider recognition for her soundtrack for the Paul Thomas Anderson film Magnolia (1999).
+The song "Save Me" was nominated for the Academy Award for Best Original Song and the Grammy Award for Best Female Pop Vocal.
+Following conflict with her record company, Geffen, Mann released her third album, Bachelor No. 2, on her own label, SuperEgo Records, in 2000.
 It achieved acclaim and strong sales, establishing Mann as a career artist who could work outside the major label system.

 In 2014, Mann released an album with Ted Leo as the Both.
 Mann also paints and makes comics, and has appeared in films and television series including The Big Lebowski, Buffy the Vampire Slayer, Steven Universe, The West Wing and Portlandia.
-Her awards include two Grammy Awards, including Best Folk Album for Mental Illness (2017).
+Her awards include the Grammy Award for Best Folk Album for Mental Illness (2017).
 She was named one of the greatest living songwriters by NPR and Paste.

 Biography from the Wikipedia article Aimee Mann.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.